 Can Dogs Eat Pineapple?
 The Fruity Truth About Fido and This Tropical Treat

-So you may have wondered, as you enjoy a sweet, juicy bite of pineapple if you can share a taste with your pup.
+And you may have wondered, as you enjoy a sweet, juicy bite of pineapple, if you can share a taste with your pup.

 Pineapple is a nutritious tropical fruit enjoyed by humans for its sweet taste and unique blend of vitamins, minerals, and enzymes.
-But is this prickly fruit safe for dogs to eat too?
+But is this Prickly Pear safe for dogs to eat too?

 As it turns out, pineapple can be a healthy part of your dog’s diet.
 When fed in moderation, it offers several benefits.